Darna: Molecula

 Molecula (Toxic Woman) is a shapeshifter who can break herself apart to a molecular level, splitting herself to countless, minute molecular parts to gain more mobility and versatility; she could also fling these particles at targets and trigger a dissolving effect, similar to corrosive acid, or coagulate them instantly.
 Cristine Reyes played Molecula in the 2005 TV series.

 Divas Impaktitas

 The Divas Impaktitas are the three right hand she-vampires of Valentina.
 They were created by the black stone, granting them immunity to the sun as well as crosses and crucifixes, though they could still be slain if something sharp like a stake is driven through their hearts.
 Ryza Cenon played Louella/Divas Impaktita in the 2005 TV series.

 Divina Demonica

 Divina Demonica has the power to scream supersonic screams that could give severe trauma to those within her vicinity.
+She also suck the voice of her targets to bring her back to her famous times as a singer.
 She also demonstrates the ability to manipulate bats.
 K Brosas played Divina Demonica in the 2005 TV series.